Communio-Templorum/bylaws/Articles-of-Incorporation.md

 ### Other Officers

 The Board of Directors shall have authority to elect other Officers of the Corporation as needed.
-The officers and their duties, responsibilities, qualifications, requirements, and method of election shall by outlined in the Bylaws.
+The Officers and their duties, responsibilities, qualifications, requirements, and method of election shall by outlined in the Bylaws.

 ## 8. Members